Nitesh-bit/React-pizza/README.md

 # React-Pizza App

-This is an app where users can place the order for pizza/s.
+This is an fully responsive app where users can place the order for pizza/s.
 This app is built using React router v6.4, Redux toolkit and Tailwind.

 ## Table of contents